Fake, Counterfeit And Pirated Books On Amazon

 When I raised the issue with Amazon, I received a limp copy and pasted reply.
 So, I gave up and instead had a laugh.

-You often read that the big Internet companies are operating with a Wild West attitude.
-It is probably a fair description of the situation.
+You often read that the big Internet companies operate with a Wild West attitude.
+This is probably a fair description of the situation.

 There are copyright laws all around the world to protect authors.